vladich/auto_explain_z/README.md

 ```

 Manual `LOAD` is useful for development, but it does not use the shared
 single-log coordination path.
-Use `shared_preload_libraries` for production.
+Use `shared_preload_libraries` for regular usage.

 ## Configuration